adoocoke/git_cmd/readme.md

 my first line of readme
 my first line of readme
-new branch my first line of readme
+modify  on new brach, new branch my first line of readme